nginxinc/nginx-azure-workshops/labs/lab4/readme.md

     >**NOTE:** The `STATE` should be `Valid`.
 If it is not, then there is an issue with your yaml manifest file (cafe-vs.yaml).
 You could also use `kubectl describe vs cafe-vs` to get more information about the VirtualServer you just created.

 7. Check your Nginx Plus Ingress Controller Dashboard for first cluster(`n4a-aks1`), at http://dashboard.example.com:9001/dashboard.html.
 You should now see `cafe.example.com` in the **HTTP Zones** tab, and 2 each of the coffee and tea Pods in the **HTTP Upstreams** tab.
-Nginx is health checking the Pods, so they should show a Green status.
+Nginx is health checking the Pods, so they should show a Green status, and the successfull Health Checks counter increasing.

     ![Cafe Zone](media/lab4_http-zones.png)